Environment Variables

 PASSWORD=123

-In the source file of the client code, you can access public variables in the following way.
-Rsbuild will replace identifiers starting with process.env.PUBLIC_ with the corresponding expression.
+In the client code, you can access these env variables through import.meta.env.PUBLIC_* or process.env.PUBLIC_*.
+Rsbuild will match the identifiers and replace them with the corresponding values.

 src/index.ts